oh-my-fish/oh-my-fish/docs/en-US/Packages.md

 Use this hook to modify the environment, load resources, autoload functions, etc. If your package does not export any function, you can still use this event to add functionality to your package, or dynamically create functions.

+## Key Bindings

+If your package or theme need to use key bindings, be sure to set them up in `key_bindings.fish`.

+>Themes can define key bindings too!
+Oh My Fish will reload key bindings when you switch themes.

 ## Uninstall

-Oh My Fish also features `uninstall.fish` hook, which is called before a package is removed via `omf remove <pkg>`.
-Packages can use this hook to clean up custom resources, etc.
+Code inside `uninstall.fish` hook will be called before a package is removed via `omf remove <pkg>`.

+>Packages can use this hook to clean up custom resources, etc.

 Inside this hook you can access one package-related variable:

 * `$path`: Package installation path

 # Make it public